 Tenants and other customers can get involved in our decision-making process in many ways.
-We hope this strategy makes it clear to our tenants and other customers that we want to shape our service to reflect their views.
-If you have any questions about getting involved, please don't hesitate to get in touch.
+We hope this strategy makes it clear to our tenants and other customers that we want to shape our service to reflect their Get views.
+We particularly wish to highlight that this includes digital methods and we will do all we can to engage with and support tenants and others customers, our Tenant Panel and Residents Groups in this way, during the Coronavirus pandemic and beyond, and this has been identified as a priority in our Business Plan 2020-2025.